Filtering

 • Year: Filters by the year the artwork was created.
 You can filter by a single year, before or after a year, or whether or not the year is set.

-• Location: Filters by the location where the artwork is currently located.
-You can filter by a single location, or whether or not the location is set.
+• Location: Filters by where the artwork is currently located.
+You can select one or more locations, or filter by whether or not the location is set.

-• Images: Filters by the images attached to the artwork.
-You can filter by whether or not the artwork has images, or whether or not the images are set.
+• Images: Filters by whether or not the artwork has images.

 • Status: Filters by the status of the artwork.
-You can filter by a single status, or whether or not the status is set.
+You can select one or more statuses to include or exclude.

-• Tag: Filters by the tag attached to the artwork.
-You can filter by a single tag, or whether or not the tag is set.
+• Tag: Filters by the tags attached to the artwork.
+You can select one or more tags to include or exclude, or filter by whether or not any tags are set.

-• Artists: Filters by the artists attached to the artwork.
-You can filter by a single artist, or whether or not the artist is set.
+• Artist: Filters by the artists attached to the artwork.
+You can select one or more artists to include or exclude, or filter by whether or not the artist is set.

 Filters are smart and will try to give the expected result even when not captured directly in your metadata.
 For example, if an artwork has a year of “2001–2003”, filtering for “2002” will show it too.
 This also works with the shortened “2001-03” format.